malcprentice/malcprentice.github.io/Resources-QuickwriteTopics.md

 ## Discussion topics
+* SHould
     * All schools should be public schools
     * Smokers should pay more for healthcare
     * Everyone should have the choice to study online
     * All university buildings should be red brick
     * Driving should be a university class
     * The drinking age in Japan should be 18
-* Snowboarding is better than skiing
     * University students should all study statistics.
-* Glasses are better than contacts
-* In summer, going to Oshima is better than going to Hawaii
+* Best
+    * This is the best university in Japan
     * Spanish is the best 3rd language to study after English
+    * THe best snack in the conbini is X
+* "VS" Types
+    * Snowboarding vs skiing
+    * AU vs DOCOMO
+    * Living in the Countryside vs. Living in the City
+    * McDonalds vs. Yoshinoya
+    * My hometown vs. other place
+    * Book vs. Movie
+    * Cars vs public transport
+    * Hokkaido vs. Kyushu
+    * Uniqlo vs. Muji
+    * Dogs vs. Cats
+    * Cars vs. Public Transport
+    * Italian food vs. Chinese food
+    * Living with parents vs Living alone
+    * Holiday in Japan vs. Holiday abroad
+    * Playstation vs. Xbox
+    * Glasses vs. Contact lenses
+    * Money vs. Love
+    * Streaming vs Going to the Cinema
+    * Eating out vs eating in
+    * career vs freedom

 ## Need more topics?
 * Try NYT650 [New York Times 650 topic](https://www.nytimes.com/2016/10/20/learning/lesson-plans/650-prompts-for-narrative-and-personal-writing.html?_r=0)
 * Try the [Proust questionnaire topics](https://www.vanityfair.com/magazine/2000/01/01/proust-questionnaire)